 There continues to be differences in opinion between PINRO and IMR regarding age reading methods for redfish and Greenland halibut.
-Further work will be discussed during March meeting 2018.
+Further work will be discussed during the March meeting 2019.

-8. Investigations on survey methodology, index calculations and assessment methods surveys, methods for calculations of survey indexes and methods for improving assessment tools, including the multispecies and ecosystem models.
+8. Investigations on survey methodology, index calculations and assessment methods

 PINRO and IMR hold on to the ideas of developing a joint program on methods and procedures for assessment of important fish stocks in the northern areas.
-This program should include methods for
+This program should include methods for surveys, methods for calculations of survey indexes and methods for improving assessment tools, including the multispecies and ecosystem models.